 All classes are fully inclusive, support for children is determined by individual need and circumstances.
 We have high expectations for all our children and we aim to fully extend their academic and social development.
 Throughout their time at St Hilary School children may receive varying levels of support according to their changing needs and circumstances.

 The information in the table below is a guide to the 'typical' levels of provision, as such levels of support and provision will vary across time for individual children in response to their individual needs.

-Whole school approaches: the universal offer to all children and young people (Wave 1 provision) Additional, targeted support and provision (Wave 2 provision) Specialist, individualised support and provision (Wave 3 provision) 1) Listening to and responding to children All children take part in PSHE lessons, which are linked to whole school assemblies, using the 'Jigsaw' resources Pupil Parliament is led by the Year 6 pupils Subject leaders and SENDCo/ Pupil Premium Champion hold regular pupil conferencing sessions in order pupil 'voice' heard.
-Success of different groups & individuals celebrated in whole school assemblies Children included in setting own personal learning targets on Individual Provision Maps in partnership with parents and teachers Meet and greet 1:1 specific support TAC meetings 2) Partnership with parents & carers Home/School Agreement 'Open door' policy throughout the school Welcome meetings held in every class at the beginning of each year Every parent is invited to attend parents evenings twice a year Workshops for parents for: maths calculations, phonics, reading upon request with SENDCo/ class teachers Termly meetings for parents with children on Record of Need to review progress Meetings with HT/SENCO/Teachers as requested Outside agencies:- Family services
+Whole school approaches: the universal offer to all children and young people (Wave 1 provision) Additional, targeted support and provision (Wave 2 provision) Specialist, individualised support and provision (Wave 3 provision) 1) Listening to and responding to children All children take part in PSHE lessons, which are linked to whole school assemblies, using the 'Jigsaw' resources Pupil Parliament is led by the Year 6 pupils-these members are elected jointly by the staff and pupils from KS2 pupils in a democratic process.
+They meet on a half term basis to discuss the needs of the pupils and involve themselves in projects such as the use of play equipment, showcasing diversity etc. School wide pupil survey completed on a regular basis to gather the 'voice' of Success of different groups &amp; individuals celebrated in whole school assemblies Children included in setting own personal learning targets on Individual Provision Maps in partnership with parents and teachers Meet and greet 1:1 specific support TAC meetings every child with parents & carers